 Ensuring a quality state system

-APAC Mission Statement: Arkansas Peer Advisory Committee (APAC) unites the skills, passions, and experiences of Peer Recovery Support Specialists through outreach and advocating for Peer services.
-To provide Career and Personal Development to ensure the sustainability of the Peer Recovery Profession.
+APAC Mission Statement: APAC unites the skills, passions, and experiences of Peer Workers through outreach and advocating for peer services to provide career and personal development to ensure the sustainability of the peer recovery profession.

-APAC Vision Statement: To be the subject matter experts for Peer Services while upholding the ethical responsibilities of Peer Support in the State of Arkansas.
+APAC Vision Statement: To be the subject matter experts for peer services while upholding the ethical responsibilities of peer support in the State of Arkansas.

 Download the Continued Education Application